State Saves Millions in Health Care Costs, Improves Quality

 “Telligen has been instrumental in building this strong & comprehensive program . . .

 Proving itself as a sound & reliable partner.”

-Background: With the cost of health care rising and state budgets dwindling, Oklahoma’s Medicaid program was facing increasing costs while ranking 49 out of 50 states for clinical performance.
-The poor performance and high costs led the Oklahoma Health Care Authority, the state’s Medicaid solutions agency, to contract with Telligen to create the SoonerCare Health Management Program (HMP) in 2008.
+Oklahoma’s Medicaid program was facing increasing costs while ranking 49 out of 50 states for clinical performance measures.
+The poor performance and high-costs led the state’s Medicaid agency to contract with Telligen to create the SoonerCare Health Management Program (HMP) in 2008.

-In addition, the HMP features on-site practice facilitators who help physicians redesign clinical processes and eliminate gaps in care.
-Results from FY 2015 show increased compliance with evidence-based guidelines saved an additional $28.4 million.
+- Practice Facilitation: On-site practice facilitators work directly with providers to redesign clinical processes and eliminate gaps in care.
+Increased compliance with evidence-based guidelines has saved the state an additional $103.6 million.

 - Cost Savings: The program, now in it’s ninth year, has saved Oklahoma taxpayers a total of $254.5 million.